tlepple/iceberg-intro-workshop/README.md

      .config("spark.sql.catalogImplementation", "in-memory") \
      .getOrCreate()

-# A JSON dataset is pointed to by path
+# A JSON dataset is pointed to by 'path' variable
 path = "/opt/spark/input/transactions.json"

 #  read json into the DataFrame